US teen cleared in protester deaths says self-defense 'not illegal'

 Issued on: Modified:

-Washington (AFP) – Kyle Rittenhouse, the US teen acquitted after fatally shooting two men during protests and riots against police brutality in Wisconsin last year, has defended his actions, saying self-defense is "not illegal," and hailed the jury for clearing him.
+Washington (AFP) – Kyle Rittenhouse, the US teen acquitted after fatally shooting two men during protests and riots against police brutality in Wisconsin last year, said self-defense is "not illegal" after being cleared, as the verdict reverberated across America.

-On Friday, a jury found the 18-year-old Rittenhouse not guilty of reckless and intentional homicide and other charges stemming from the shootings that took place in August 2020 in Kenosha, Wisconsin.
+On Friday, a jury found the 18-year-old Rittenhouse not guilty of reckless and intentional homicide and other charges stemming from the August 2020 shootings in Kenosha, Wisconsin.

-The ruling sparked protests in cities across the country late Friday -- from New York to Portland, Oregon -- as well as scattered clapping outside the courtroom, and it drew praise from gun rights advocates, highlighting the divisive nature of the case.
+The ruling sparked sporadic protests across the country late Friday -- from New York to Portland, Oregon -- but also drew praise from Rittenhouse supporters at the courthouse and gun rights advocates, highlighting how divisive the case was.

 In comments broadcast by Fox News, the teen -- seen smiling as he rides in a car after the verdict -- said he was relieved that his "rough journey" had come to an end.

-"The jury reached the correct verdict – self-defense is not illegal," Rittenhouse says to Fox, ahead of a tell-all interview to be shown Monday evening and a subsequent documentary about the teenager scheduled to air in December.
+"The jury reached the correct verdict -- self-defense is not illegal," Rittenhouse says, ahead of a full interview with Fox to be shown Monday evening and a subsequent documentary scheduled to air in December.

 "I'm glad that everything went well...
 We made it through the hard part."